-The Physical Sciences Division offers nine PhD programs and four MS programs.
+The Physical Sciences Division offers nine PhD programs and five MS programs.
 We enroll over 900 graduate students from over 50 countries.
 Our undergraduates enroll through the College.
 To learn more about curricula, faculty research, and admissions criteria, visit the program website in the area of your research interests.

 Graduate Record Examination (GRE)

 Some degree programs in the Physical Sciences Division require Graduate Record Examination (GRE) scores.
 It is recommended that you take the test well in advance of your program's application deadline if you plan to submit scores.
 The Educational Testing Service (ETS) institutional code for the University of Chicago is 1832.